Welsh, Eric

 Irish international Eric Welsh signed from Distillery in 1959 and remained with the club until 1965 although he missed all of the 1963/64 promotion season because of injury.
 Playing just over a hundred league games during his six year stay, he then enjoyed four seasons at Carlisle United and two years with Torquay United.

-Having made a total of 77 league appearances for Carlisle, scoring 20 goals, he returned to Devon to sign for Torquay United in June 1969 and in two seasons added a further 39 league games (scoring 11 goals).
-His final Football League club was Hartlepool United in July 1971 where he featured in 15 league games netting two goals.
+Having made a total of 77 league appearances for Carlisle (20 goals), he returned to Devon to sign for Torquay United - then doing well in Division Three - in June 1969 and in two seasons added a further 39 league games (11 goals).
+His final Football League club was Hartlepool United in July 1971 where he featured in 15 league games netting twice.
 He then played for a number of clubs in South Africa before having another spell in Belfast with Distillery then managed by his brother Ray.

-On his return visits to St James' Park, Eric attended the supporters' trust former players reunion in January 2019 as well as several Senior Reds events.
+Later living in Torbay, Eric made a number of return visits to St James' Park including the supporters' trust former players reunion in January 2019 as well as several Senior Reds events.

 Appearances